Punk in Poland of the 1980s

 that some artists or punks were arrested for their look, strange behaviour or the pogo.
 Pogo dance was misinterpreted by the Polish militia that it was just the punk ritual that could have symbolized helplessness, worthlessness, simplicity and the feeling that punks unity was strength.
 An Unofficial newspaper - a fanzine

 To end with, the thing that is worth writing concerns unofficial newspaper (fanzine).
 It was actually invented by punk rockers.
-As regards cool Polish punk fanzines their creators had got the guts to present all the stuff that was forbidden by communists those times.
+As for cool Polish punk fanzines, their creators had got the guts to present all the stuff that was forbidden by communists those times.
 Thus, Polish fanzine was underground newspaper.
 Afterwards, the fans and artists representing other kinds of